 The main goal of financial institutions is to increase profitability, which the Company can achieve with increased risk.
 Therefore, effective management of these risks is key to TBC Leasing.
-Like other financial institutions, TBC Leasing faces financial risks, experiencing a serious impact that is significantly related to the characteristics of leasing as a service and the economic model.
+Like other financial institutions, TBC Leasing faces financial risks that can have a serious impact in relation to the characteristics of leasing as a service and its economic model.

-The Company faces risks due to internal and external factors, and as a result of identifying these risks, any financial instrument that is used by TBC Leasing on a daily basis serves the mission to prevent or reduce material losses
+The Company faces risks due to internal and external factors, that cannot be avoided but need to be mitigated, therefore as a result of identifying these risks, any financial instrument that is used by TBC Leasing on a daily basis serves the mission to prevent or reduce material losses.